Dvwg1/TermProject5137/README.txt

 Occasionally when the script runs you will get a message that says "IDA is not responding".
 If you click wait, the script will load the response from ChatGPT.

-Rarely ChatGPT will respond will "Sorry, I can't assist with that".
+Rarely ChatGPT will respond with "Sorry, I can't assist with that".
 If you resend the highlighted code it should process correctly.

 Additionally, gpt4f module could, due to its nature, at any given point